 You may also be subject to civil liabilities for the crime as well, thus further complicating an already difficult situation.

+We know that the penalties for a Pittsburgh terroristic threat charge look daunting, but the SMT Legal can help.
 With severe monetary consequences as well as your freedom and reputation on the line, you cannot leave your situation to chance.
-The Pittsburgh Criminal Lawyers at SMA Law Group can help.

 When your entire future is on the line, you need an excellent attorney who is going to work aggressively to defend your rights, who is compassionate and cares about their client, who is knowledgeable about the Pennsylvania legal system and who is resourceful in gathering and examining the evidence to build a strong legal defense.